-In order to operate the Mount Vema system of precedents effectively all past cases are properly recorded and are available on an official subscription site on the Mount Vema Intranet or at the Judiciary Files.
+In order to operate the Mount Vema system of precedents effectively all past cases are properly recorded and are available on an official subscription site on the Mount Vema Intranet.

-Hierarchy of the Mount Vema Courts
+Hierarchy of the Courts of Mount Vema

 Where a point of international law is involved, the decisions of the Royal Mount Vema House of Law is bound on all courts in the Kingdom of Mount Vema.